Liu Bei: Conflict with Lü Bu (195–198)

 In 195, Lü Bu was defeated by Cao Cao and sought shelter under Liu Bei.
 In the next year, Yuan Shu led an army to invade Xu Province.
 In response, Liu Bei led his troops to counter Yuan Shu's advances near present-day Xuyi County and stopped him at Xuyi and Huaiyin (淮陰).
-Around this time, Cao Cao memorialized to appoint Liu Bei as General Who Subdues The East and enfeoffed him as marquis of Yicheng Village.
+Around this time, Cao Cao memorialized to appoint Liu Bei as General Who Subdues The East (鎮東將軍) and enfeoffed him as marquis of Yicheng Village (宜城亭侯).
 This was in the first year of the Jian'an period (196).

 Liu Bei and Yuan Shu had a standoff for about a month without any decisive result.
 In the meantime, Zhang Fei whom Liu Bei left in charge of Xiapi Commandery (下邳郡; around present-day Pizhou, Jiangsu), the capital of Xu Province, murdered Cao Bao, the Chancellor of Xiapi after an intense quarrel.
 Cao Bao's death stirred up unrest in Xiapi Commandery which provided the warlord Lü Bu an opportunity to link up with defectors from Liu Bei's side to seize control of Xiapi Commandery and capture Liu Bei's family.

 Upon receiving news of Lü Bu's intrusion, Liu Bei immediately headed back to Xiapi Commandery but most of his troops scattered along the way.
 With his remaining men, Liu Bei moved eastward to take Guangling Commandery where Yuan Shu's forces defeated him.
 Liu Bei then retreated to Haixi County (海西縣; southeast of present-day Guannan County, Jiangsu).

-However, surrounded by hostile forces and facing a lack of food supplies, Liu Bei and his men resorted to cannibalism.
+However, surrounded by hostile forces and facing a lack of food supplies.
+Liu Bei's army, both soldiers and military officers resorted to cannibalism.
 Pressed by poverty and hunger, Liu Bei's men wanted to return to Xiapi.
 Liu Bei eventually had no choice but to send an official request to surrender to Lü Bu who accepted his surrender and ordered Liu Bei to return to the seat of Xu and to combine their strength to defeat Yuan Shu.
 He then prepared the regional inspector's chariot and returned his family to the bank of the Si River as an act of good faith.
 Before Liu Bei left, there was a farewell banquet and everyone seemed happy.